Constipation and Aging—Everything Seniors Should Know

 - Extreme irritability, which may even be mistaken for dementia or early Alzheimer’s

 - Severe abdominal pain that can impact a senior’s quality of life or cause hospitalization

 - Hemorrhoids which can be painful and cause bleeding

 - Aggression in certain seniors, especially those that already have signs of dementia

 - Extreme stress that can cause to delirium

 - Avoiding medications, including pain medication due to fear of constipation

 Constipation issues should not be taken lightly.
 So, the first thing that seniors should do is talk to their healthcare provider about their issues.
 While there are some over-the-counter laxatives and treatments available, these are not going to get to the root of the issue and determine what is causing regular constipation issues.
-A healthcare provider will not only help prescribe something to treat the constipation, but help make sure that these issue don’t return again in the future.
+The right healthcare provider will not only help prescribe something to treat the constipation, but help make sure that these issue don’t return again in the future.

 Common treatments include pain killers, dietary changes, diuretics, calcium supplements, iron supplements and more.
 A senior’s doctor may also look at potential medications that are causing issues with constipation and determine if those medications can be changed or alter to prevent chronic issues from occurring.